mikkellu/profeat2/doc/documentation.md

 Note: if family-based translation is enabled (which is the default), a parameter used as a constant always has its upper bound as its value on translation.

+If a family-block is present and the `--one-by-one` option is used, the generated instances are solely defined by the parameters in the family-block.
+This means that the set of initial states (of each instance) is the set of valid configurations of the product line.
+However, features can also be used as family parameters by referencing them in the family-block:

+    family
+        n : [1..2];
+        features my_feat;
+    endfamily

+    root feature
+        [0..1] of my_feat;
+    endfeature

+    feature my_feat
+    endfeature

+Here, the feature `my_feat` is used as a family parameter.
+Thus, the family shown above has 4 members.

 ### Features

 In general, a feature is declared as follows: